f0r3ns1cat0r/ti/README.md

 ## IoC Extender

-List of IOCs generated using IP addresses and SSL certificates as a relationship.
-Initial IOCs importing from ThreatFox by ABUSE.ch, Emerging Threats Rules, HP Threat Research
+List of IoCs generated using IP addresses and SSL certificates as a relationship.
+Initial IoCs importing from ThreatFox by ABUSE.ch, Emerging Threats Rules, HP Threat Research

 ### References
 * https://threatfox.abuse.ch/export/